albacoretuna/sayitlikeme/README.md

   * user clicks on "Sign up with twitter and record your name", after logging in using twitter, a form shows up, asking for name, name clarification,... and those can be saved.

+## Authentication
+After logging in with twitter, user's redirected to /add- page, a form should be ready with twitter handle filled in.
+The form can be submitted, when other fields are filled.
+On server the twitter handle can be compared to the one in session, if it's a match, db can be updated with the data.

 ## Components
 ### First phase
   * User registration